AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

   - WIP MRs are identified simply by having a title beginning "WIP:" or "\[WIP\]".
   - The "merge" button is disabled for WIP MRs, so they can't be accidentally merged.
     Details [ here](https://docs.gitlab.com/ee/user/project/merge_requests/work_in_progress_merge_requests.html)

+- **Approvers**.
+A MR requires at least one approver to press the "Approve" button before a MR will be merged.
+The approvers for a MR are drawn from three sources:

+  - A small per-project list of super-developers.
+  - The [ code owners file](https://gitlab.haskell.org/ghc/ghc/blob/master/CODEOWNERS): if your patch touches code listed in this file, the corresponding users become approvers for that MR.
+  - Per-MR approvers, which you as MR author can add.  *From what list?*****

+Per MR approvers: chosen from developer.

 ## Gitlab tips